mark-hahn/jscad-font-gen/README.md

 jscad-font-gen is a node-based utility to convert single-line SVG font files to a jscad vector font data file (and more).

 I prefer SVG font files over `.ttf` files because they are a standard and widely available.
 I've personally found "single-line" `.ttf` files to be a kludge with paths being retraced needlessly or open-path paths being closed and screwing things up.
-The one disadvantage I've found is that the fonts tend to be commercial and expensive ($5 to $20 each).

 jscad-font-gen can create modules for importing or it can inject the font data directly into a jscad file.
 The injection can be done without blowing out the size of the file since only letters needed are included.